NoraYounes/Fake_News_Detection/README.md

 - WP$ (possessive wh-pronoun)
 - WRB (wh-adverb)

+5. **CountVectorizer**
+- Vectorized Word Count

 ### 3. Training and Testing Sets
 The data was split into training and testing sets using sklearn's train_test_split function.
 The parameters selected include:
-- X: Summary of Features (listed above)
+- X: Summary of Features (listed above, not including the Vectorized Word Count)
 - y: Label
 - test_size: Since the dataset is large, standard set sizes were selected, 80% for training the model and 20% for testing.
 - random_state: the random_state parameter was included to ensure reproducible results